n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 ## **Introduction**

-From the beginning of malware existence, it's been usually designed towards accomplishing monetary driven objectives.
+From the beginning of malware existence, it's been usually designed towards accomplishing monetary driven objectives or just to trash systems and generally wreak havoc.
 This is still the case with most malware within the cyber-crime ecosystem.

 However, a high ratio of cyber-espionage operations were starting to emerge observed by different private and public sector entities starting to be taken seriously from 2010 with the appearance of [Stuxnet](https://en.wikipedia.org/wiki/Stuxnet).
+Operations of similar caliber of sophistication have been going for at least half a decade prior to Stuxnet by apex threat actors.
+However, it's the emergence of Stuxnet in the media after its leak outside Natanz which evolves into sudden realization that stakes are high when it comes to nation state cyberwarfare, putting APT research on the radar.

-This specific change in ecosystem does not only implies that better understanding of specific tactics and techniques leveraged by this new malware genre is necessary, but also implies that in order to interpret and analyse cyber-espionage operations, development of a different mindset is required since threat actors conducting these operations are of higher profile having more resources and bigger budgets than cyber-crime actors, and their campaigns can also be ambiguous to interpret along with their attribution.
+This specific change in ecosystem does not only implies that better understanding of specific tactics and techniques leveraged by this new malware genre is necessary, but also implies that in order to interpret and analyse cyber-espionage operations, development of a different mindset is required since threat actors conducting these operations are of higher profile having more resources, bigger budgets and different objectives than cyber-crime actors, and their campaigns can also be ambiguous to interpret along with their attribution.

 Understanding cyber-espionage campaigns is sort of intelligence work.
 However, professionals in this ecosystem conducting these investigations do not necessarily have an intelligence or military background (like myself), therefore it is necessary to catch up not only technically but also acquiring a more contextual rich background in regards to these kinds of operations.

 This article is meant to be a brief reference of some of the various engagements allegedly conducted by The Russian Federation in the Information Warfare realm.
-This is not necessarily crucial for Threat Intelligence work since there is no additional incentive to know from which country each campaign was conducted from, or even the reasons behind it, at least in the private sector.
+This is not strictly necessarily for Threat Intelligence work since there is no additional incentive to consumers to know from which country each campaign was conducted from or even the reasons behind it, at least in the private sector.

- However, as this domain grows and matures over time, I think is important to have some historic context of different noticeable events, in particular the ones leveraged by Russian state sponsored actors which in my opinion have showed to be some of the most creative and innovative in the way they have conducted their operations not restricted to cyber-espionage.
+However, for analyst sometimes is of interest to know what country or entity is behind a campaign, only to understand the motive or narrative that explains how a specific toolsets come into play.
+As this domain grows and matures over time, I also think is important to have some historic context of various noticeable events in the Information Warfare domain.

+This article in particular will discuss the ones leveraged by Russian state sponsored actors which in my opinion have showed to be some of the most creative and innovative in the way they have conducted their operations not restricted to cyber-espionage.

 I also tried to introduce a foundation to this subject in case readers would be interested since it is in my opinion a broad and complex subject but also very interesting.
 A great reference is [this](https://www.youtube.com/watch?v=gvS4efEakpY&list=PLxA6YRnSzNvINyHpEL5tkDzpu_fKBAXGR&index=1https://www.youtube.com/watch?v=gvS4efEakpY&list=PLxA6YRnSzNvINyHpEL5tkDzpu_fKBAXGR&index=1) presentation by The Grugq, which is the main reference in regards to the foundational information this article is based on, and also [this](https://www.youtube.com/watch?v=2SBq8KOHlAc) presentation by Juan Andress Guerrero-Saade intended to discuss this very subject to the academic sector.

 <br/>

 ## **Foundation**
 Is important to interpret Information Warfare as the fifth domain of warfare.
-In contrast with more conventional warfare domains such as Land, Sea or Air, the Cyber domain provides a wide range of capabilities that the previous domains can't provide, also subject to different rules which do not align with previously known strategic basis of the warfare realm.
+In contrast with more conventional warfare domains such as Land, Sea, Air or Space, the Cyber domain provides a wide range of capabilities that the previous domains can't provide, also subject to different rules which do not align with previously known strategic basis of the warfare realm.

 - Actionable on light speed
 - Adversary may not have a chance to react
 - Relatively cheap
-- High innovation involved: Accomplishing strategic goals leveraging different operational objectives can often represent a challenge since it is highly unlikely that leveraged tactics and techniques will succeed twice.
+- High innovation involved: Accomplishing strategic goals leveraging different operational objectives can often represent a challenge since it is `highly unlikely that leveraged tactics and techniques will succeed twice`.

  Philosophically speaking, this fifth domain provides the following capabilities in regards to what kind of activities can be leveraged: